brettz9/jamilih/README.md

 # Jamilih

-NOTE: This project's API is not yet 100% stable.

 If you are seeking an even lighter version (e.g., for inclusion in a stand-alone library) while still getting some benefits of the syntax-highlighter-friendly pure JS approach for DOM construction, see [Jamilih Lite](https://gist.github.com/brettz9/ac4c18f51c0af8003a41).

+# Separation of concerns

+For templating,
+`separation_of_concerns !== separation_of_syntaxes`!
+One can very legitimately build HTML DOM using Jamilih as with any other JavaScript function and maintain separation of concerns.
+Just because the syntax is JavaScript does not mean it isn't suitable for building structural and styling design logic.
+On the contrary, it provides flexibility for designers to utilize their own JavaScript (and/or your own custom template functions) as long as the designer can maintain the discipline to avoid adding business logic.
+(A future "JSON mode" should allow more security but less control.)

 # Some advantages/Uses

 - Templates with the full expressive power of JavaScript (Why start in HTML when you will probably need JavaScript anyways and why use a template language with significant additional learning time overhead for those already familiar with HTML and JavaScript?)
 - Syntax highlighting out of the box (unlike embedded string-based templates)
 - Could restrict to JSON for declarative but easily parseable templates